-The e-commerce industry is in the early stages of development in Uzbekistan.
-As of April 2020, the number of internet users is estimated at 22 million – 19 million mobile internet users and 3 million fixed broadband internet users - in a country with 34 million people.
-The country has been investing in its telecommunications infrastructure, but still ranks only 130th out of 138 countries in mobile internet with 11.78 Mbps download and 6.85 Mbps upload speed.
-It ranks 93rd out of 174 countries in fixed broadband internet with 28.52 Mbps download and 27.53 Mbps upload speedTo facilitate its development, the government charges only a 2% tax on online revenue, compared to a 4% rate for traditional businesses.
+- The government is investing in telecommunications infrastructure.
+As of January 2023, the number of internet users was estimated at 31 million - 29.5 million mobile internet users and 4.4 million fixed broadband internet users.
+The throughput of international data transmission channels was expanded to 3,200 Gbit/s.
+Speedtest.net ranks Uzbekistan 112th out of 143 countries in mobile internet, with 20.33 Mbps download and 10.29 Mbps upload speed.
+It ranks 87th out of 182 countries in fixed broadband internet with 51.61 Mbps download and 52.18 Mbps upload speed.
+To facilitate e-commerce development, the government charges only a 2% tax on online revenue, compared to a 4% rate for traditional businesses.
 Uzbekistan’s laws permit online sales of drugs and medical devices and permits electronic checks and invoices as legal confirmation of payment for goods and services.
 The Central Bank of Uzbekistan signed a 2019 memorandum of understanding with Visa to develop infrastructure for digital payments, and many banks offer payment software and services to e-commerce websites to facilitate processing of online payments.
-To increase the number of IT professionals, Tashkent University of Information Technologies opened an e-commerce department in 2018.
+To increase the number of IT professionals in e-commerce, Tashkent University of Information Technologies opened an e-commerce department in 2018.
 In 2020-2022 the government took several important steps to boost e-commerce growth

-- the full name of the legal entity, with an indication of its organizational and legal form, or the surname, name and patronymic of an individual;
+- the full name of the legal entity, with an indication of its organizational and legal form, or the surname, name, and patronymic of an individual

-- postal and e-mail address, and information about company’s state registration;
+- postal and e-mail address, and information about company’s state registration

-- the availability of a license in cases stipulated by law;
+- the availability of a license in cases stipulated by law

-- the procedure for concluding an agreement in e-commerce;
+- the procedure for concluding an agreement in e-commerce

-- the possibility and procedure for making changes and additions to the agreement in e-commerce when agreeing on its terms;
+- the possibility and procedure for making changes and additions to the agreement in e-commerce when agreeing on its terms

-- the procedure for sending and withdrawing an acceptance;
+- the procedure for sending and withdrawing an acceptance

-- terms of delivery and payment for goods (including works, services), as well as offered prices (including applicable tariffs) for them;
+- terms of delivery and payment for goods (including works, services), as well as offered prices (including applicable tariffs) for them

-- indications of the conditions included in the agreement by reference to an electronic document posted in a publicly available information resource.
+- indications of the conditions included in the agreement by reference to an electronic document posted in a publicly available information resource

 - a record of all electronic documents and messages should be retained.